 Click 'Register now' and follow instructions (Further instructions provided in the link below.
 You must purchase a digital copy of the text to be able to take quizzes).
+Failure to purchase the book will result in failure of the class.
 Any problems/issues with the ebook, Connect, Get Active, must be handled directly through the Connect site.
 The Connect "HELP" number is: 1-800-331-5094.
 Do not contact your PFW instructor regarding problems with the ebook.